google/WebFundamentals/src/content/en/updates/2020/06/devtools.md

 ## Consistent display of the Computed pane {: #compute-pane }

-The computed pane in the Elements panel now displays consistently as a pane across all viewport sizes.
+The Computed pane in the Elements panel now displays consistently as a pane across all viewport sizes.
 Previously the Computed pane would merge inside the Styles pane when the width of the DevTools' viewport was narrow.

 <video autoplay loop muted playsinline>
   <source src="/web/updates/images/2020/06/computed-pane.mp4" type="video/mp4">